mahmud1rahman/travel-site/README.md

 - [Maven](https://maven.apache.org/) - Dependency Management
 - [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+We use [GitHub](http://github.com/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors

-- **Billie Thompson** - _Initial work_ - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License